 U.S. could stand in the way of Canadian purchase of armed drones, DND documents warn

 In this Nov.
 8, 2011 file photo, a Predator B unmanned aircraft taxis at the Naval Air Station in Corpus Christi, Texas.
-The Liberal government's plan to buy armed drones could face major delays because obtaining such technology needs approval from the U.S., according to documents obtained by the Ottawa Citizen.
+The General Atomics MQ-1 Predator 'Drone', which can carry and fire two Hellfire missiles, has been used by the United States in Yemen, Iraq, and Pakistan, among other countries.

 Start the conversation, or Read more at Canada.com.